 A very important point in this example is that "the economic losses she actually sustained in her art business were substantially smaller than the tax losses reported on her Schedules C, owing to the inclusion of many personal expenses when calculating her business income."

 Crile won in her first court appearance, but may still be sued over what the IRS perceives as excessive deductions.
 To avoid IRS audit, I would recommend deducting only ordinary and necessary business expenses every year with a conservative justification especially if you show a net loss year after year.

 If losses are persistent, the IRS may question whether you are conducting your business with the intent to earn a profit.

 I've heard lots of people say (including the I.R.S.) that a "business" should earn money at least 3 out of every 5 years.
 For the sake of argument, I just wonder how that holds water when companies like Twitter have not ever made a profit.
 "10 years later, Twitter still isn't close to making money".
 In fact, Time magazine reports that "Twitter Has Lost a Staggering Amount of Money."

-So why can Twitter continue to lose money, while an artist can't?
+So why can Twitter continue to lose money for years, while an artist can't?
 There are no easy answers to making money for artists or Twitter, but acting like a business is important.
 To minimize the risk of trouble with the IRS, keep your expenses conservative.

 This post was updated on December 13th, 2021.